Sergio00166/webFILE/README.md

 ```bash
 pip install -r requirements.txt
 ```
-- Install `ffmpeg` at the system level for media playback.
+- Install `ffmpeg` at the system level for video playback support.
 - A `Redis` server for session storage and other cache.

 #### Client-side